• Home

 beach management

-• Project Showcase - Beach, dune, and inlet management case studies, including funding strategies, design challenges, environmental considerations, post-construction monitoring, and lessons learned
+• Project Showcase: Beach, dune, and inlet management project implementation, including funding strategies, design challenges, environmental considerations, post-construction monitoring, and lessons learned

-• Funding strategies - Mechanisms for funding beach and coastal resilience projects
+• Local Government Funding Strategies: Mechanisms for funding beach and coastal resilience projects

-• Sand Resources - Borrow area studies, regional sand management, and beneficial use of dredged materials
+• Sand Resources: Availability and accessibility of beach-quality sand, regional sand management strategies, and beneficial use of dredged materials

-• Post-storm response – Emergency recovery efforts and lessons from past storm events
+• Post-Storm Response: Emergency recovery efforts and lessons learned from past storm events

-• Economic impact – The value of maintaining a healthy beach and dune system
+• Economic Impacts: The value of maintaining healthy beach and dune systems

-• Coastal resilience and adaptation – Strategies for strengthening the resilience of coastal communities and ecosystems
+• Coastal Resilience and Adaptation: Strategies to strengthen the resilience of coastal communities and ecosystems

 Energy

-• Federal, state, and local policies and funding programs for renewable and sustainable energy production
+• Federal, state, and local policies and funding programs supporting renewable and sustainable energy

-• Innovations for power and renewable energy production projects
+• Innovations in power generation and renewable energy projects

-• Statewide, community-level, and individual retrofits – costs and benefits
+• Statewide, community-level, and individual retrofits, including costs and benefits

-• Innovations in EV batteries and other storage technologies
+• Scalable battery storage and other emerging energy storage technologies

-• Using AI and other digital technologies to increase resilience
+• Using AI and digital technologies to increase resilience

 Gray and green Infrastructure

-• Retrofitting and flood proofing vulnerable resources and other assets
+• Retrofitting and flood-proofing vulnerable infrastructure and assets

-• Cyber security in a changing natural environment
+• Cybersecurity considerations in a changing natural environment

 • Cyber resilience of electronic systems

-• Resilience in transportation – evacuation routes, ports, rails, and bridges
+• Transportation resilience, including evacuation routes, ports, rail, and bridges

 • Elevation studies for flood risk assessment, coastal construction, and climate research